Kate Hu

 - climate hazards

-- design environmental monitoring network
+- designing environmental monitoring network

 For students who are looking for reading courses, RA positions, dissertation topics, and research projects, you are welcome to contact me if you are interested in

-- causal inference with time series data
+- Inference problems with time series data or spatial data

-- selection bias/confounding bias
+- selection bias

 - smart use of auxiliary information